MicrosoftDocs/playfab-docs/playfab-docs/features/config/dev-test-live/set-up-your-games-in-game-economy.md

 - [Chapter 4 - Try out content management](try-out-content-management.md)

-## Overview
+## Contents

-Chapter 2 contains the following steps to get you started setting up your game's in-game economy:
+**Chapter 2** contains the following steps to get you started setting up your game's in-game economy:

 1. [Set up a virtual currency for your game](#step-1-setting-up-a-virtual-currency-for-your-game).